dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ## Log scopes

- A *scope* can group a set of logical operations in order to attach the same data to each log that's created as part of that set.
+ A *scope* can group a set of logical operations.
+This grouping can be used to attach the same data to each log that's created as part of a set.
 For example, every log created as part of processing a transaction can include the transaction ID.

 A scope is an `IDisposable` type that's returned by the [ILogger.BeginScope&lt;TState&gt;](/dotnet/api/microsoft.extensions.logging.ilogger.beginscope) method and lasts until it's disposed.
 Use a scope by wrapping logger calls in a `using` block, as shown here: